Machine Learning for Noobs using R and RStudio.

 By Farisch Hanoeman , June 11, 2019.
 LAST UPDATE: July 15, 2019

 In this article I will explain how to use R in the RStudio environment and how to use it to do some basic machine learning.
 I will begin with explaining some of the basics of the R language and how to use the RStudio environment.
-Then I will continue explaining some statistical functionalities in R, explain how to do logistic regression, principal component analysis and cluster analysis.
+Then I will continue explaining some statistical functionalities in R and explain how to do linear regression and cluster analysis.
 Before we start, make sure to download and install R and to download and install RStudio.

 A brief and practical overview of how to use RStudio.